 Blog 09: Military perspectives on robotics and autonomous systems, Part 1

-In the next couple of weeks we will be posting on research we have underway on Australian military perspectives on robotics and autonomous systems.
+This post presents a starting point for research we have underway on Australian military perspectives on robotics and autonomous systems.
 Preliminary findings of this research were presented by Sian at the European International Studies Association conference in September 2022.
 Through this research we aim to explore the military thinking that is emerging alongside these emerging technologies.
 We suggest that how militaries imagine the role of these technologies will shape how these technologies develop, how they will be used, and how the armed forces will change.
 To study military perspectives on robotics and autonomous systems previous research has surveyed defence personnel or analysed planning documents.
 In our research, we complement and extend current understanding of military perspectives by examining a new data source: a corpus of informal texts written for (and typically by) defence personnel in four Australian defence blogs.

 We have gathered blog posts from The Cove, The Forge, Grounded Curiosity, and Williams Foundation Central Blue Blog (see Table 1).
 These blogs cover a range of issues from life in the military to strategy and tactics.
 Together, these sources provide a unique and rich picture of Australian military thinking over the past few years and an opportunity to observe the military thinking through the implications of robotics and autonomous systems.